hide001/SalesTaxProblem/README.md

 # SalesTaxProblem
-Written in python
+Written in python.
 Just hit python3 main.py in console

 Basic sales tax is applicable at a rate of 10% on all goods, except books, food,